sportsclimbs/sportclimbs-2/READLOCAL.md

 How much does it cost to add users?
 How much hosting cost with Netlify?
 How much with Cloudflare?

-## Change Name

-Could change the name to Sport Climbs .co.uk.
-This is more commonly used so if someone cannot remember the name this is more likely to be searched for.
-Could use both, at least for a couple of years

 ## Graphs with number of routes